ain7/www.ain7.org/README.rst

 ===============

 This project host the ENSEEIHT (n7) alumni group (AIn7) portal code:

 - ENSEEIHT is a French engineering shcool: http://www.enseeiht.fr
 - ENSEEIHT Almuni group: https://ain7.com

 All the code have been released under GPLv2 license.
+Portal is maintained by volonteers of the alumni group.

 Contributions (pull requests) and bugs are welcome.